Elderberry tincture and syrup are so easy to make! I wouldn’t be without them!

-Elderberry is used for its antioxidant activity, to lower cholesterol, to improve vision, to boost the immune system, to improve heart health, and for coughs, colds, flu, bacterial and viral infections and tonsilitis.
+Elderberry is used for its antioxidant activity, to lower cholesterol, to improve vision, to boost the immune system, to improve heart health, and for coughs, colds, flu, bacterial and viral infections and tonsillitis.
 Bioflavonoids and other proteins in the juice destroy the ability of cold and flu viruses to infect a cell.
 Elderberry juice was used to treat a flu epidemic in Panama in 1995.

-Elderberries contain organic pigments, tannin, amino acids, carotenoids, flavonoids, sugar, rutin, viburnic acid, vitaman A and B and a large amount of vitamin C. These, including quercetin, are believed to account for the therapeutic actions of the elderberry flowers and berries.
+Elderberries contain organic pigments, tannin, amino acids, carotenoids, flavonoids, sugar, rutin, viburnic acid, vitamin A and B and a large amount of vitamin C. These, including quercetin, are believed to account for the therapeutic actions of the elderberry flowers and berries.

 Elderberries were listed in Mosby’s Nursing Drug reference for colds, flu, yeast infections, nasal and chest congestion, and hay fever.

-- 1 cup fresh or 1/2 cup dried organic elderberries (minus stems)
+- 3 – 3 1/2 cup fresh or 1.5 – 2 cup dried organic elderberries

 - 3 cups water